 In November 2020, the District entered a Drinking Water State Revolving Fund Construction Loan Agreement, 280531, with the State of Florida Department of Environment Protection to finance upgrades to the District's water infrastructure.
 The estimated principal loan amount is to \$5,970,858 and servicing fee of \$119,285.
 The loan has a 20 year term and financing rate of 0.24%.
 The loan will be repaid in semi-annual payment amounts of \$156,028, each February 15th and August 15th, beginning on August 15, 2022.
-The loan was amended in the current fiscal year to change the project completion date to September 15, 2023, and to extend the due date for the first semi-annual loan payment to March 15, 2024.
+The loan was amended in the 2022 fiscal year to change the project completion date to September 15, 2023, and to extend the due date for the first semi-annual loan payment to March 15, 2024.
 The loan is secured by the gross revenues from the operation of the Utility System after payment of operation and maintenance expenses and payment obligations on senior or parity debt.
 Upon any event of default and subject to the rights of others having prior liens on the Pledged Revenues, the Department may enforce its rights, including: establishing rates and collect fees and charges for use of the Water System, applying to a court to appoint a receiver to manage the Water System, intercept the delinquent amount plus 6% interest penalty of the amount due from unobligated funds due to the District, and accelerating the repayment schedule or increasing the interest rate on the unpaid principal of the loan to as much as 1.667 times the loan interest rate.
-During the current fiscal year, the District made draw downs on the loan totaling \$1,577,624.
+During the 2022 fiscal year, the District made draw downs on the loan totaling \$1,577,624.
+During the current fiscal year, the District made additional draw downs on the loan totaling \$2,103,980 for a total due at September 30, 2023 of \$3,681,604.
 The balance is not included in the maturity schedule as the loan is still being drawn down - see Note 14 for subsequent amounts.